docksal/docksal/docs/content/use-cases/portainer.md

 When accessing for the first time, set the username and password.

-Portainer understands docker-composer projects/stacks, so it's able to list Docksal projects and their containers.
+Portainer understands Docker Composer projects/stacks, so it's able to list Docksal projects and their containers.
-It is not able to control them in the same way it can control its own stacks.
+However, Portainer is not able to control them in the same way it can control its own stacks, as there are various extra steps that Docksal handles behind the scenes in that process.

-Here's are the use cases that work:
+Use cases that work well:

-* listing projects
+* listing project stacks
-* listing project containers
+* listing project stack containers
+* viewing container configuration
-* web console into a specific container
+* **web console into a specific container**
-* view/filter container logs
+* **view/filter container logs**

-Here's are the use cases that don't fully work or don't work at all:
+Use cases that may not work as expected:

-* adding/stopping/starting/removing - projects
+* adding/stopping/starting/removing project stacks

-* stopping/starting containers within a project - Portainer will start/stop project containers, however Docksal handles more than just that behind the scenes.
+While using Portainer to start/stop **all** containers in a stack is OK, it is not advised to remove project containers this way.
+Doing so will result in multiple leftovers on the Docker host and can eventually lead to issues.

 ## Uninstall